Updated July 19, 2021.

-- The following describes the costs of initial investment for a Chick-fil-A Restaurant, whether a free-standing unit, mall unit, in-line unit, satellite unit, and drive-thru only unit, or satellite unit.
+- The following describes the costs of initial investment for a Chick-fil-A Restaurant, whether a free-standing unit, mall unit, in-line unit, drive-thru only unit, or satellite unit.
 There are some differences between the estimated initial investment for certain costs depending on the type of unit, which are noted in the following notes.

 1. Initial Franchise Fee: $10,000

 - Once you have paid the $10,000 initial franchise fee for your initial franchised Chick-fil-A Restaurant business (which must be in a traditional location), if you are offered the opportunity to operate an additional franchised Chick-fil-A Restaurant business, whether a traditional location or a satellite unit, you will pay an additional franchise fee in the amount of $5,000 for each Additional Business.

 - These amounts are deducted from the Gross Receipts of your franchised Chick-fil-A Restaurant business as expenses.

 - Although calculated and due on a monthly basis, these fees and expenses are paid from Gross Receipts as expenses of your franchised Chick-fil-A Restaurant business to Chick-fil-A on either a monthly or pro rata/month to date daily basis, except for the insurance premiums for worker’s compensation and general liability coverages.

 1. Opening Inventory: $18,028 to $94,560

 2. First Month’s Rental of Equipment: $750 to $5,000

 - These amounts depend on where your franchised Chick-fil-A Restaurant business will be located, the size of the premises, traditional location or satellite unit, and other factors.
 The amount could be higher, for example, if your franchised Chick-fil-A Restaurant business will be located in a flagship-type, urban facility in a large metropolitan market.